bretmorin/html-journey-notes/README.md

 2. #### ***Sizing***
     - There are more sizing attributes than just pixels and percentages
     - The more common font size is 'rem' which is the multiplier of the font size of the browser.
 So 2rem would be 2x the browser's font size.
+This is typically seen as the easiest way to deal with font with responsive designs.
     - Another font alternative is 'em'.
 Many devs find this a bit overcomplicated but it is still quite common.
         - Adding an inline em attribute will multiply the size relative to the other referenced, containing element.
 For example:
         - There is a <p> tag within our html and it's font-size is assigned in the CSS.
 If we add an inline element like <span> within that <p> tag, we can then add the <span> element to the CSS and specify the font-size with an em, which will multiply the size to whatever the <p> size is.